This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 If your answer is yes, then you must do what you can to be prepared.
 Pumping at work is a challenging undertaking and can greatly disrupt your milk supply.

-Which is why I want to help guide you toward a resource that could potentially be a game changer for your breastfeeding transition.
+Which is why I want to help guide you toward a resource that could potentially be a game changer for this challenging breastfeeding transition.

-The Ultimate Back to Work Pumping Class will be a huge service in helping you transition back to work without losing your milk supply or your breastfeeding confidence.
+The Ultimate Back to Work Pumping Class will be a huge service in helping you transition back to work without losing your milk supply or your breastfeeding goals.

 Join the thousands of other women who have already enrolled and are benefiting from this course!